Skip to content

 President Macron addressing the International Olympic Committee ahead of the Paris Olympic Games in July 2024.

-The day after Emmanuel Macron was first elected President of France, he flew to Berlin to meet the then German Chancellor, Angela Merkel, to shore up the relationship with his most important foreign ally.
-The day after that, May 17, 2017, he hosted his first delegation at the Élysée Palace: a group of inspectors from the International Olympic Committee, who were considering candidates for the 2024 summer games.
+The day after Emmanuel Macron was first elected President of France, he flew to Berlin to meet the then-German Chancellor, Angela Merkel, to shore up the relationship with his most important foreign ally.
+The day after that, May 17, 2017, he hosted his first delegation at the Élysée Palace: a group of inspectors from the International Olympic Committee, who were considering candidates for the 2024 summer Games.

 Two months later, he made the unusual step for a national leader of traveling to the IOC’s Swiss headquarters to press France’s case again.
 But he did not speak solely in terms of sports.
 “We need multilateralism, the structures that provide agreement among nations … and tolerance, which the Olympic movement illustrates well.”